 Tell your MP to repeal these draconian powers!

-Subject: Repeal Schedule 21 in the Coronavirus Act on 30th September
+Subject: Repeal the Coronavirus Act

 Dear [MP],